coldshrine/study-notes/books/designing-data-intensive-applications.md

 MapReduce programming model has separated the physical network communication aspects of the computation (getting the data to the right machine) from the application logic (processing the data once you have it).

 In an example of a social network, small number of celebrities may have many millions of followers.
 Such disproportionately active database records are known as _linchpin objects_ or _hot keys_.

+A single reducer can lead to significant _skew_ that is, one reducer that must process significantly more records than the others.

+The _skewed join_ method in Pig first runs a sampling job to determine which keys are hot and then records related to the hot key need to be replicated to _all_ reducers handling that key.

+Handling the hot key over several reducers is called _shared join_ method.
+In Crunch is similar but requires the hot keys to be specified explicitly.

+Hive's skewed join optimisation requries hot keys to be specified explicitly and it uses map-side join.
+If you _can_ make certain assumptions about your input data, it is possible to make joins faster.
+A MapReducer job with no reducers and no sorting, each mapper simply reads one input file and writes one output file.